 If you are in Normandy, Giverny is a worthwhile stop on your travels.
 An afternoon spent in Monet’s gardens is equal to weeks of meditation!

 7. Summer Palace – Beijing, China

 Beijing is the capital city of China and hosts seven (7) World Heritage Sites.
 And on my first trip to China in 2007, we hit all seven; it was a lot of walking!

-The Forbidden City was home to Chinese Emperors for five centuries through the start of the Ming dynasty through the end of the Qing dynasty.
+The Forbidden City was home to Chinese Emperors for five centuries from the start of the Ming Dynasty through the end of the Qing Dynasty.
 When the Emperor and his court wanted to get away from the stress of running the country, they headed over to the Summer Palace.

 Said to be the best-preserved imperial garden in the world, a vast ensemble of lakes and gardens surround the many pavilions, halls, bridges, and temples to form the Summer Palace.
 UNESCO added these unique world-famous gardens and palaces to its World Heritage Site list in 1998.

 At the center of the Summer Palace is Longevity Hill.
 From its top, you have an excellent view of Kunming Lake and the surrounding gardens.
 There are hundreds of scenic spots throughout these enchanting gardens, more than 20 courtyards and 3,000 ancient structures, and 1,600 trees over a hundred years old.

 The many fantastic locations for photoshoots, the Tower of Buddhist Incense, the Long Gallery, and the Seventeen Arch Bridge, often find their way to Instagram.
 My favorite is the Marble Boat.

 I found it curious that they would build a boat out of Marble, and actually, it’s not.
 The superstructure is made of wood painted white to look like a marble boat.
 Hence the name Marble Boat.